Lake Tinaroo Campground – Danbulla National Park

-Lake Tinaroo Dam
+Lake Tinaroo and Dam

-As I settled down to bed, the rain started to get very heavy.
-During the course of the night, it started to get very heavy rain and wind which kept me up most of the night.
-However, as the morning began to break, I noticed that it was just another perfect morning and the sky was crystal clear with no heavy clouds hovering above.
-At this point, I knew, it was going to be another beautiful day without any concern.
-Without any delay, I got out my camera to capture more of the sunrise as it starts to ascend above the pine trees which spread its array of colours over the lake.
-I could truly witness the true extend of the sunrise at this campsite which created a beautiful scenery to photograph.
-Just like the sunset before the nightfall, the sunrise certainly presented its morning glory in a perfect way for me to capture the beauty of this natural phenomenon.
+As I began to prepare myself to relax for the day inside the tent, the weather started to turn and spots of rain descended on what had been a good start to my camping trip.
+Within minutes, the rain started to get heavy.
+During the course of the night, it started to get very heavy rain and wind kept me up most of the night.
+However, as the morning began to break, it was just another perfect morning and the sky was crystal clear with no heavy clouds hovering above.
+At this point, I knew it was going to be another beautiful day without any weather concern.
+Wasting no time, I got out my camera to capture more of the sunrise as it starts to ascend above the pine trees as it spread its array of colours over the lake.
+I could truly witness the true extend of the sunrise at this campsite creating a beautiful scenery to photograph.
+Like the sunset before the nightfall, the sunrise certainly presented its morning glory in a perfect way to capture the beauty of this natural phenomenon.

 © COPYRIGHT: ALL RIGHTS RESERVED.